NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 - 124,415,398 active keys (422,818,481 including replicas)
 - Those numbers are across 308,065,226 HTTP hits (64,717,337 of which were question pages)

-<sub>Note: None of these are redis limited -- we're far from any limits.
+<sub>Note: None of these are Redis limited -- we're far from any limits.
 It's just how much activity there is on our instances.</sub>

 There are also non-cache reasons we use Redis, namely: we also use the pub/sub mechanism [for our websockets]({% post_url blog/2016-02-17-stack-overflow-the-architecture-2016-edition %}#websockets-httpsgithubcomstackexchangenetgain) that provide realtime updates on scores, rep, etc.
 Redis 5.0 [added Streams](https://redis.io/topics/streams-intro) which is a perfect fit for our websockets and we'll likely migrate to them when some other infrastructure pieces are in place (mainly limited by Stack Overflow Enterprise's version at the moment).